maltfield/rtd-github-pages/docs/configuration.rst

 --------
 Specifies the host system directory where the guest is allowed or not allowed to automatically load virtual tape volumes from.
 Prefix allowable directories with a `+` plus sign and unallowable directories with a `-` minus sign.
 The default prefix if neither is specified is the '+' plus sign (i.e. an allowable directory).

-Caution:  Enabling this feature may have security consequences depending on which allowable host system directories you specify as well as how your guest operating system enforces authorized use of the Set Diagnose (X'4B') channel command code.
+.. caution:: Enabling this feature may have security consequences depending on which allowable host system directories you specify as well as how your guest operating system enforces authorized use of the Set Diagnose (X'4B') channel command code.

 All host system virtual tape volumes to be "automounted" by the guest must reside within one of the specified allowable host system directories or any of its subdirectories while not also being within any of the specified unallowable directories or any of their subdirectories, in order for the guest-invoked automount to be accepted.

-**Note:** specifying a disallowed automount directory does not preclude the Hercules operator from manually mounting any desired file via the devinit panel command -- even one in a currently defined "disallowed" automount directory.
+.. note:: Specifying a disallowed automount directory does not preclude the Hercules operator from manually mounting any desired file via the devinit panel command -- even one in a currently defined "disallowed" automount directory.
 The `AUTOMOUNT` statement only controls guest-invoked automatic tape mounts and not manual tape mounts performed by the Hercules operator.

 All directories must be specified on separate statements, but as many statements as needed may be specified in order to describe the desired allowable/unallowable directories layout.
 For convenience, an automount panel command is also provided to dynamically add/remove new/existing allowable/unallowable automount directories at any time.